ApplianceFaults

 What does F05 mean on a Hotpoint washing machine?+

-Hotpoint F05 usually means the washer has not drained the water out quickly enough, often because of a blocked filter, drain hose, outlet, or pump problem.
+Hotpoint F05 usually means the washer has not drained properly, often because the pump filter, drain hose, waste outlet, or pump path is blocked.

-The washer usually will not spin at full speed while water is still inside, so a drainage fault often appears just before spin.
+A washer normally will not spin at full speed while it still detects water inside, so a drain fault often appears just before spin.

-Only after the blockage has been cleared.
-A reset alone will not remove debris from the filter, hose, outlet, or pump.
+A reset may clear the display after the blockage is fixed, but it will not remove debris from the filter, hose, outlet, or pump.